Dr Jaap Verheul

 As an adjunct professor and teaching assistant at New York University, Jaap has taught courses on film theory, Black American cinema, queer cinema, James Bond, the cultural politics of science-fiction film, and the evolution of mainstream, independent, and experimental American filmmaking since the 1960s.
 At the Department of Media, Culture and Communication at NYU, he also surveyed a course on Media and Cultural Analysis.

-In Autumn 2017, Jaap will convene the BA modules on Asian Popular Cinemas and Film and Transnationalism.
-In Spring 2018, he will convene the BA module on Chinese Cinemas.
+In Autumn 2018, Jaap will convene the BA modules on Research and Scholarship in Film Studies, Italian Neorealism, and Popular European Cinema.
+In Spring 2019, he will convene the BA module on Film and Transnationalism.

 Expertise and Public Engagement